drago55/survey_app/README.md

    mysql> create user 'springuser'@'%' identified by 'ThePassword'; -- Creates the user mysql> grant all on db_example.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
     ```
-- set this properties for new user in application.properties file
+- set these properties for new user in application.properties file

     ```
        spring.jpa.hibernate.ddl-auto=update